teaching-lab/stack-cs-activities/activities/vulnerable-source-code/README.md

 ## Related material

-* This book chapter on [C language issues](https://trailofbits.github.io/ctf/vulnerabilities/references/Dowd_ch06.pdf) provides many vulnerable code samples with explanation.
+* This book chapter on [C language issues](https://trailofbits.github.io/ctf/vulnerabilities/references/Dowd_ch06.pdf) provides many vulnerable code samples with explanations.
 * Some of the snippets for this activity were taken from [ESET security blog](https://www.welivesecurity.com/2017/01/30/examples-vulnerable-code-find/).

 ## Author